Cr1msonEdge/Cr1msonEdge/readme.md

 ## Hi!
-I'm Nhan!
+I'm Nickolay!

 ## 📝 A little bit about me:

-My name is Minh Nhan Do.
-I study Data Science.
-In my free time, I practice on Kaggle, constantly learning new DS tools: I've studied the basics of A/B testing and automation of ML processes using n8n.
+My name is Nickolay Do.
+I am Data Scientist with experience in OCR development and working with VLM.
+I work with the full DS pipeline, from data analysis to the integration of solutions in the service.
 I read articles to look for inspiration to solve new problems.

 ## Contact me
 <p>